 - Each client will be treated with respect and dignity, with compassion, empathy and acceptance of cultural and linguistic differences

 - Each client will be cared for regardless of their ability to pay, for as long as they need and want therapy

 - Each client will be assured privacy and confidentiality

 - Each client will be cared for by a qualified clinician working with licensed and specially trained Supervisors.

 The Living Success Center’s mission is to meet the mental health needs of our community, regardless of social or economic status, by providing quality, comprehensive mental health services with respect, compassion, and acceptance of cultural and linguistic diversity.
 We strive to primarily assist those who have limited or no access to mental health services.
-We do so by providing services within an affordable fee cost structure to enable underserved members of our community obtain critically needed mental health care.
+We do our work by providing services within an affordable fee cost structure to enable underserved members of our community to obtain critically needed mental health care.

 "I am very satisfied with the service I receive at the Living Success Center.
 It has helped me so much to live a better life and to be happy with myself in my own skin.
 Without the affordable services I would not be able to see a therapist."